ExpressionEngine/ExpressionEngine-User-Guide/source/cp/members/activate_pending_members.rst

 sent, informing the user of your decision, based on whether you are activating or deleting the account.
-Each of the two emails is stored as a template, which can be edited in the Specialty Templates area of the Control Panel, located here:

-Admin > Email Notification Templates > Email Notification Templates
+Each of the two emails is stored as a template, which can be edited in the Specialty Templates area of the Control Panel under :menuselection:`Admin --> Email Notification Templates --> Email Notification Templates`

 The two templates are: